JakubSzwajka/JakubSzwajka.github.io/_posts/2022-4-20-Ethereum-ICO-hard-cap.md

 ```

 The thing to change is the BonkToken.
 Since the Crowdsale will mint our token it should be owned by it and mintable.
-Here comes the Ownable contract and ERC20Mintable contract.
+Here comes the Ownable contract and ERC20Mintable.

-Ownable adds access control mechanizm to our token.
-After inheriting, some functions are restricted to be executed only by Owner.

-ERC20Mintable is explaining itself very well in dev docs:

-> Extension of {ERC20} that adds a set of accounts with the {MinterRole}, which have permission to mint (create) new tokens as they see fit.
-At construction, the deployer of the contract is the only minter.
+Ownable is about:

+*

+and the ERC20Mintable adds:

+*

 The token looks like this after changes: